Chisanan232/multirunnable/README.md

 ... # Some logic
 ```

-With pyocean, it requires everyone should wrap the logic which needs to be run with lock to be a function,
+With _multirunnable_, it requires everyone should wrap the logic which needs to be run with lock to be a function,
 and you just add a decorator on it.

 ```python